elwoodberry/education/dir/javascript/express/express-tutorial/README.md

 Wednesday, November 9th, 2017
 Getting a 404 on the submission of the form.
 The url is correct in that it contains the year and the month.
 When you click return to submit the url again, it goes through.

+**SOLUTION**
+Wednesday, November 9th, 2017
+I was making a GET request and not a POST request.
 ```
-app.get('/upload/:year/:month', (req, res) => {
+app.post('/upload/:year/:month', (req, res) => {
   let form = new formidable.IncomingForm();
   form.parse(req, function(err, fields, file){
     if(err)